Ordering and sending packages is part of everyday life. However, since this can harm the environment, we show

 Sustainable packaging?
 Few think about it so far.
 This becomes particularly clear during COVID-19.
-Instead of in Restaurant To eat on china plates, food is ordered and wrapped in styrofoam as well Plastic packed up.
+Instead of in Restaurants To eat on china plates, food is ordered and wrapped in styrofoam as well plastic packed up.
 No wonder plastic waste has increased by around 10% since the pandemic broke, as has the recycling company The green dot communicates.

 But even without Corona, packaging is an important topic in Germany.
 According to the Federal Association for Parcel and Express Logistics (BIEK) More than 2020 billion parcel shipments were on the move in Germany in 3,9.

 These are shrink-wrapped in plastic, while sensitive goods are additionally protected with bubble wrap and finally sent in paper boxes.
 Most of them end up in the garbage immediately after arrival, which is why mountains of garbage arise, most of which are not recyclable Materials exist.